 Summary

-Scot is chair of the firm’s Privacy and Data Security Practice.
-As a former chief privacy officer and leveraging more than 10 years of management and compliance experience in Fortune 500 companies, Scot brings a diverse business background to his privacy and data security practice.
-Scot has represented clients in a variety of sectors, including consumer reporting, construction, healthcare, and manufacturing.
-Scot assists clients in all areas of the data life cycle, including:
+Scot is a partner at Taft and is chair of the firm’s Privacy, Security, and Artificial Intelligence Practice.
+As a former chief privacy officer leveraging more than 10 years of management and compliance experience in Fortune 500 companies prior to law school, Scot brings a diverse business background to his practice at Taft.
+Scot represents clients in a variety of sectors, including consumer reporting, construction, healthcare, broadband services, and manufacturing.
+Scot assists clients in all areas of the data life cycle and governance, including:

 • Third-party management, including onward transfer agreements and audits.